LinkedIn Analytics: Top 5 Metrics to Track

 Visitors:

 In this section, you’re given visitor metrics about people who have landed on your Company Page.
-These metrics include:
+These metrics to track include:

-• Page Views - Total number of views of your company page, including your career page.
+• LinkedIn Page Views - Total number of views of your company page, including your career page.

-• Unique Visitors - Unique page visitors.
+• Unique Visitors - Unique LinkedIn page visitors.
 Excluding multiple visits from the same user.

 Phew!
 That’s a lot of LinkedIn metrics to track!
-With all these available metrics it’s easy to get lost in a sea of analytics.
+With all these available metrics, it’s easy to get lost in a sea of digital marketing analytics available from LinkedIn.
 Which brings us to the next question: Which of these LinkedIn metrics should you actually report on?

 Easily Track All Your Client’s LinkedIn Metrics.